 A loan offering that recognises and rewards good credit habits.

 Every Singaporean and PR would be all too familiar with POSB, and most of us grew up with it as the ‘standard issue’ bank account.
 One good thing about this is that you’ll see a seamless borrowing experience should you need immediate cash to deal with emergencies or big-ticket commitments.
-If you apply for the POSB Personal Loan online, instant approvals and cash disbursement are just some of the benefits you’d be reaping.
+If you apply for the POSB Personal Loan online, instant approvals and cash disbursement are just some of the benefits you’d be reaping from this personal loan.

 DBS/POSB customers who are in good credit standing may be in for something called ‘personalised interest rates’.